asmcss/assembler/README.md

 # Assembler CSS

-Assembler CSS is a highly performant utility-first framework that allows you to quickly prototype and build modern websites and UI components without the need to install and maintain additional software.
+Assembler CSS is a highly performant utility-first framework that allows you to quickly prototype and build modern websites and UI components without the need to install and maintain complex software.

 ## Usage